scenerystack/community/docs/reference/api/scenery/Trail.md

 # Trail

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/Trail.ts](https://github.com/phetsims/scenery/blob/main/js/util/Trail.ts) for the most up-to-date information.

 ## Overview

 Represents a trail (path in the graph) from a 'root' node down to a descendant node.